LAND ACCESS WORKING GROUP

 LAND ACCESS GUIDE FOR LANDOWNERS AND AGRIBUSINESSES

 The Guide (and Appendices) aims to assist both landowners and agribusinesses in forging and maintaining mutually beneficial arrangements in commercial agricultural development.
-Awareness training and capacity-building opportunities are planned as follow-ups to the rollout of the Guide.
+Awareness training and capacity-building opportunities are planned as follow-up activities to the rollout of the Guide.

 Other Activities Under Land Access

-The LAWG also took note of other issues and proposed work program contained in the Land Access Study Report.
-While not all activities will be implemented, there is a clear indication in that study and subsequent conversations during the Land Agreements Guide consultations, that besides a practical guide on land agreement, landowners and farmers require business development support.
-A comprehensive work program will be developed around all those key issues which have been identified as limiting farmer participation in agriculture development.
+The LAWG also proposed a work program contained in the Land Access Study Report.
+While not all activities will be implemented, there is a clear indication from the study and subsequent conversations , that landowners and farmers require business development support.
+A comprehensive work program will be developed around identified key issues that are limiting farmer participation in agriculture development.